 The amount of funding you might receive depends on how much you want, what stage your business is at, your growth prospects and your current business value.

 Sometimes business angels will club together to invest a larger amount of money.
-This is called a business angel syndicate, this is better for a business looking for a larger investment.
+This is called a business angel syndicate, and is more appropriate for a business looking for a larger investment.

 Involvement Timeframe: 7-10 years

 Can be a cheap form of finance.
 Many angels don’t expect dividend returns, but rather a capital gain.

 Angels will be ambassadors for your business and will often offer business support including help with introductions through the networking effect.